-This unique museum, which has occupied several locations, pays homage to the buildings that give the city of New York its unique appearance.
+This unique (and admission-free) museum, which has occupied several locations, pays homage to the buildings that give the city of New York its unique appearance.

 History of the Museum